 - Bookkeeping– Outsourcing your bookkeeping will free up your time from boring but necessary tasks.
 They will invoice clients, pay bills, renew your bar association dues, and keep you up to date on accounts payable and receivable.

 - Call Answering– Answering calls is crucial in the legal industry but takes up too much time for lawyers.
-Consider hiring a virtual receptionist, who can answer and screen your calls and respond to emails and texts.
+Consider hiring a virtual receptionist for your law firm, who can answer and screen your calls and respond to emails and texts.
 Remember that 2 out of 3 people will choose a firm that promptly answers their first call or email!

 - Management of Your Calendar and Appointments– A virtual receptionist helps book appointments with existing or potential clients.
 They know your schedule and save you time.
 No more calling back and forth with clients to find the right time to make an appointment.